mosaicml/examples/deeplab/README.md

 python download_ade20k.py path/to/data
 ```

-The below commands will test if your data is setup appropriately:
+The below commands will test if your data is set up appropriately:
 ```bash
 # Test locally stored dataset
 python data.py path/to/data